-- O When sizing storage ponds or tanks for flow-through systems for flow control exempt water bodies the treatment system capacity should be a factor. - The untreated stormwater storage pond or tank shall be sized to hold 1.5 times the runoff volume of the 10-year, 24-hour storm event minus the treatment system flowrate for an 8-hour period. - o For a chitosan-enhanced sand filtration system, the treatment system flowrate shall be sized using a hydraulic loading rate between 6 to 8 gpm/ft2. - Other hydraulic loading rates may be more appropriate for other systems. - o Bypass shall be provided around the chemical treatment system to accommodate extreme storms. - O Runoff volume shall be calculated using the methods presented in Volume III.
-Worst-case conditions (i.e., producing the most runoff) shall be used for analyses (most likely conditions present prior to final landscaping).
+The untreated stormwater storage pond or tank should be sized to hold 1.5 times the volume of runoff generated from the site during the 10-year, 24-hour storm event, minus the filtration treatment system flowrate for an 8-hour period.
+For a chitosan-enhanced sand filtration system, the filtration treatment system flowrate should be sized using a hydraulic loading rate between 6-8 gpm/ft2.
+Other hydraulic loading rates may be more appropriate for other systems.
+Bypass should be provided around the filtration treatment system to accommodate extreme storm events.
+Runoff volume shall be calculated using the methods presented in Volume III, Appendix III-B Single Event Model Guidance.
+Worst-case land cover conditions (i.e., producing the most runoff) should be used for analyses (in most cases, this would be the land cover conditions just prior to final landscaping).